Eye Diseases: Solving the Problems

 As a result, in 1973, the Ulverscroft Foundation was formed by the directors of Ulverscroft Large Print Books and registered as a charity specifically to help with the essential work of helping the visually impaired.
 Income generated by sales of the books was covenanted to the Ulverscroft Foundation.
 In addition, many grateful readers made donations and left legacies.

-Over the years the Ulverscroft Foundation has given millions of pounds to projects which help the visually impaired.
+Over the years the Ulverscroft Foundation has given millions of pounds to projects which help visually impaired impaired people.
 The requests for help sent to the Ulverscroft Foundation are received almost daily and are growing in number.

 Back | Home Page | Next Page